Tusharsaxena290/RFID-RPI/README.md

 <br/>
 4. Press Yes, When asked **WOULD YOU LIKE TO ENABLE SPI INTERFACE**
 <br/>
-5. Perform the reboot using the command stated below:
+5. Perform the reboot using the command stated below:<br/>
 ``` bash
 sudo reboot
 ```